nguyensjsu/fa22-202-gang-of-four/Journals/Rafic/Week1.md

 <b>What I plan to do today/this week?</b>
 <br>
-For next week, I plan to complete implementing the player shot using the decorator pattern, and document the approach in the project readme file by including notes and diagrams.
+I plan to complete implementing the player shot using the decorator pattern, and document the approach in the project readme file by including notes and diagrams.
 I also plan on coming up with more features which may be implemented and support the team in the features that they would like to implement.
 This will include taking part in code reviews.
 We have started talks as a team to refactor the base code more and expand on the functionality of the game to include a start page, pause buttons and grow the functionality of the game over page.